 In short, this relatively cheap housing is great to give you piece of mind whenever there is water about without breaking the bank.

-I personally find this a great addition to my kit for underwater stock photography of my kids or for shooting during watery play-fights, water sports or artistic underwater stock photography (even using the bath as a mini studio!).
+I personally find this a great addition to my kit for underwater stock photography of my kids.
+Or even for shooting them during watery play-fights, water sports or artistic underwater stock photography.
+I have even used the bath as a mini, sub-aquatic studio!
 The fact that it houses the dedicated speedlight is a bonus.

-I would recommend using a super wide angle lens if available as the water tends to crop the reach of your lens quite a bit due to diffraction/refraction or whatever it is called.
-(I will look it up one day and edit this but you know what I mean).
+I would recommend using a super wide angle lens if available.
+The water tends to crop the reach of your lens quite a bit due to diffraction/refraction or whatever it is called.
+I will look it up one day and edit this but hopefully you know what I mean.

 Ewa Marine recommends that you test the housing underwater without the camera first to ensure the product is not defective.
-Whether it is because I fully trust Ewa Marine or I was looking for an excuse to upgrade my camera I just went for it.
+Maybe it is because I fully trust Ewa Marine or I was looking for an excuse to upgrade my camera.
+Whatever, I just went for it.

 I must admit that my heart was pounding when I first got into the swimming pool and sank the unit underwater.
 No bubbles!
 Phew!

 It took a few times underwater until I got the hang of this underwater photography lark.
-It is difficult but just about possible to see through the viewfinder whilst wearing diving goggles and viewing on the rear screen is ok due to a clear piece of plastic just where it should be.
+It is difficult but just about possible to see through the viewfinder whilst wearing diving goggles.
+Viewing on the rear screen is ok due to a clear piece of plastic just where it should be.

-If you don’t have your buoyancy right, if shooting in a swimming pool like me, it is difficult to get comfortable taking underwater images as you keep bobbing to the surface.
+If you don’t have your buoyancy right it is difficult to get comfortable taking underwater images as you keep bobbing to the surface.
 Let some air out of the housing and weigh yourself down a bit and you are good to go.

 All in all, and for the price, I would say this is a very handy piece of kit to have around.
 It is light and very portable and I am still waiting for a bride to say yes to a trash-the-dress-in-the-pool session after a Spanish wedding!

-Note: All Images on this page were taken with the Ewa Marine AXP with Canon EOS 5D or EOS 20D and are currently for sale at Alamy Images.
+Note: All Images on this page were taken with the Ewa Marine AXP with Canon EOS 5D or EOS 20D and are strictly copyright to Nick Stubbs.